Funding your Studies

 There is no separate application form for the Nuffield funding scheme.
 All you need to do is apply for the course of your choice (to which Nuffield admits students) by the relevant January deadline.
 You will automatically be considered for a number of scholarships available across the University, including the Clarendon and ESRC awards (provided that you meet the basic eligibility criteria), as well as any of the funding packages offered solely or jointly by Nuffield College.

-While you don’t necessarily have to select Nuffield as your first choice of College (as some applications to other Colleges may be referred to Nuffield for consideration), selecting Nuffield will ensure that, should you be given a departmental offer, your application will be sent to Nuffield College for consideration.
+You don’t necessarily have to select Nuffield as your first choice of College; as decisions about admission at Nuffield are effectively funding decisions, the College works closely with the relevant Departments and Faculties to shortlist the most competitive applicants in accordance with the selection criteria relevant for each course.
+However, selecting Nuffield will ensure that, should you be given a departmental offer, your application will be sent to Nuffield College for consideration.

 Please see the Oxford University application guide for details.

 In addition to a number of scholarships available across the University, Nuffield offers a generous funding scheme for all students admitted for study from October 2018.

 If you are offered a place at Nuffield to study for one of the courses for which we admit students, we will underwrite full funding (i.e., fees and living expenses) for the duration of the fee liability of your course.
 What this means is that, if you are not successful in obtaining funding from other sources, we guarantee that we will provide you with funding to cover your study costs for the duration of the fee liability of your course (i.e., fees and living expenses).
 Some of the funding awards we make may be joint with Clarendon, ESRC and/or departmental scholarships available to our students.

 Students who are successful in obtaining an offer of underwritten funding at Nuffield are guaranteed cover for:

 - Course Fees for the duration of standard fee liability